oracle/oracle-db-appdev-monitoring/README.md

 ```

+You may provide the connection details using these variables:

+- `DB_USERNAME` is the database username, e.g., `pdbadmin`
+- `DB_PASSWORD` is the password for that user, e.g., `Welcome12345`
+- `DB_CONNECT_STRING` is the connection string, e.g., `devdb_tp?TNS_ADMIN=/wallet`
+- `DB_ROLE` (Optional) can be set to `SYSDBA` or `SYSOPER` if you want to connect with one of those roles, however Oracle recommends that you connect with the lowest possible privileges and roles necessary for the exporter to run.
+- `ORACLE_HOME` is the location of the Oracle Instant Client, e.g., `/lib/oracle/21/client64/lib`.

 ### Using OCI Vault

 The exporter will read the password from a secret stored in OCI Vault if you set these two environment